Tunisia tourism could lose $1.4 bln, govt seeks loan guarantee to issue bonds

 "We are working with partner governments on a potential guarantee for future sovereign bond issuances in the currently difficult international context," the central bank governor and finance minister wrote in their letter.
-The IMF said that the fiscal deficit in Tunisia will rise to 4.3% of GDP this year, compared to 2.8% originally expected, due to the need for extraordinary expenditures over this crisis.
+The IMF said that the fiscal deficit in Tunisia would rise to 4.3% of GDP this year, compared with 2.8% originally expected, due to the need for extraordinary expenditures over this crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)